Courageous

 Actor-director Alex Kendrick takes aim at bad fathers.

 people squarely where they were at.
 There’s no reason 3 billion men couldn’t have connected with Caleb Holt, the fire chief who shows valor in the work place, but doesn’t know how to love his wife.
-The story eventually shows that the only way he can do so is by first receiving the unconditional love of God.
+The story eventually shows that, only by first receiving the unconditional love of God can Caleb show unconditional love to the flawed and sinful woman he lives with.
 It would actually have been fairly simple for Courageous to do the same thing.
 Shane Fuller is a character that millions of men would easily connect with, including unbelievers.
 He is divorced.
 He wants to be a father to his son, but, as he explains it, he only gets him every other weekend, after his mother has filled his head with her toxic opinions of him.
 He wants to provide for his son, but almost a third of his paycheck is swallowed by alimony.
 Shane should have been the lead role of this movie!
 He could have been the Caleb Holt of Courageous.
 How can Shane, and other men, be the kind of fathers God wants them to be, despite the obstacles?
 How can God help them to raise their kids right despite what they have to deal with?
 This was a golden opportunity for the Kendricks to win the hearts of their intended audiece.
 Beating up on men will do nothing to fix the family.
 Ministering to broken men where they are at will do a lot more.

 Sadly, Shane is confined to a small role as the bad cop we’re not supposed to like, and Courageous preaches to the choir.
 Most of the focus is on Adam, Nathan and Javier, who all have perfect wives, straight out of a Christian fantasy.